Larodar/qryptex/README.md

 ./qryptex contact ls
 ./qryptex enc -c test1 "this is a test" cargo run -- enc -c test1 "this is a test"

+There is a *--debug* flag implemented, which switches the qryptex home dir to .qryptex_dev.
+The implementation is a quickfix.
+Expect it to not work properly.